 "Think about how many devices we have in our home," Joire said, such as smart thermostats and speakers.
 "They all use Wi-Fi.
 What 5G is promising is forget Wi-Fi, just use 5G."

 "Everything is connected, and it's all wireless, obviously the network still installs power, but the base stations of the home might be a thing of the past," she added.

 Outside of the home, "the scale is much broader," Joire added.

 "Imagine a future, maybe five years from now where every Tesla has 5G and every Mercedes has 5G, and they talk to each other," she said.
-"It doesn't rely any more on the sensors in the car, it can rely on the communication, because the communication is very fast and can send large amounts of data."
+"It doesn't rely any more on the sensors in the car, it can rely on the communication because the communication is very fast and can send large amounts of data."

-Tavares added that "one of the biggest differences that 5G is going to bring to the future" is that it is "not only going to focus on cell phones, but it is going to be connecting things as well."
+Tavares noted that "one of the biggest differences that 5G is going to bring to the future" is that it is "not only going to focus on cell phones, but it is going to be connecting things as well."

 "5G is the first mobile-access technology that was born to enable IoT [Internet of Things] from the beginning," Tavares added.